MichaelELeonard/NoSQL-Challenge/README.md

 We needed to establish how many documents (restaurants) in the collection there were from the Dover Local Authority and remove them from the DataBase.
-The Dover establishments were counted using the count_documents command and returned a total of 994.
-The Dover establishments were then deleted using the delete_many command and then the Dover establishments were again counted showing a result of 0.
+The Dover establishments were counted and returned a total of 994.
+The Dover establishments were then deleted and confirmed, returning a count of 0.

 <img src="Pics/Update5.png" width="49" height="30">
 <img src="Pics/Update6.png" width="421" height="40">